salomegarnier/US_vaccine_attitudes/README.md

-# US Attitudes Towards the Covid-19 Vaccine
+# Attitudes Towards the Covid-19 Vaccine in the United States

 This is our DPI 610 Final Project.